Wondering how to cook swai fish? This easy recipe will get you started, whether you bake the swai or cook it on the grill.

 Ingredients You’ll Need for This Swai Dish

 Here is the ingredient list for this recipe, which you can print below.
 Also, this recipe requires the Swai to be marinated overnight or at least for a few hours, so you’ll want to plan ahead.

 2-3 pounds of Swai

 Dash of Salt

 Note: If you use smaller swai fillets, reduce cooking time.
-The fillets I use are about a foot long and the recipe was created with this size fillet.
+The fillets I use were about 10 inches long and the recipe was created with this size fillet.